-We focused further cis-effects analysis on three networks which were highly conserved across B. cinerea isolates (Zhang et al. 2019).
-We clustered isolates by SNP data within focal networks.
-Hierarchical clustering was computed using the R package pvclust based on mean linkage (UPGMA), with correlation distance and 1000 bootstrap replications (Suzuki and Shimodaira 2015).
-AU P-values are reported in red, BP values in green.
-Edges with high AU values are considered strongly supported by the data, and clustering is drawn according to these edges with AU > 95%.
+All of the SNPs within the three clustered biosynthetic pathways were collected for analysis (Zhang et al. 2019).
+Within each pathway, the SNPs were used to cluster the isolates by hierarchical clustering using the R package pvclust.
+Distances were estimated using the unweighted pair group method with arithmetic mean (UPGMA) distance, with correlation distance and 1000 bootstrap replications (Suzuki and Shimodaira 2015).
+The 95% bootstrap probability (BP) values are show in green while the approximately unbiased (AU) P-values are reported in red.
+Clustering is drawn according to those edges with strong support under both estimations.

 Data Availability Statement